-In choosing the latter solution, the required specified MCR power can be reduced from point M' to point M as shown.
+In choosing the latter solution, the required specified MCR power can be reduced from point M' to point M as shown in the Layout diagram.
 Therefore, when running in the upper propulsion power range, a diesel generator has to take over all or part of the electrical power production.